Thovald/AutoHideUI/README.md

 <h1>Auto Hide UI</h1>

+<h3><font color="83ff94">Notable recent changes:</font></h3>

+- Added support for EllesmereUI and Bartender.
+- New Frame Finder tool to find and add Custom Frames more easily.

 <h2><font color="83d2ff">What this does:</font></h2>

 Fades out UI Elements and brings them back when certain conditions (like mouseover or combat) are met.<br>